turingschool/curriculum/source/projects/fourth_meal.markdown

 ### Authoritative Requirements

 While this document is a starting place, the Pivotal Tracker project for your team should be considered the **canonical** version of the requirements.
-Questions or requests for clarification about the requirements should be raised as comments in the appropriate Tracker stories.
-More about Tracker workflow is covered at the end of this document.

-This does mean that the requirements for your team may drift slightly from others' over the duration of the project.
-Keep this in mind.
-If we encounter recurring questions or ambiguity around a particular requirement, or find legitimate error with one, we will make all teams aware of the clarifications or changes.

 ### Teams & Workflow

 Your team should understand and follow our [Project Workflow for Development Teams]({% page_url projects/workflow %}).

-#### Setting Up Tracker

-* Create a new Tracker project and invite all team members
+Questions or requests for clarification about the requirements should be raised as *comments* in the appropriate Tracker stories.

+This means that the requirements for your team will likely drift  apart from others teams over the duration of the project.

 ### Project Check-Ins